DamnWidget/anaconda_rust/README.md

 ### Install Racer

-Is racer is already installed in your system just skip to the [Install AnacondaRUST](https://github.com/DamnWidget/anaconda_rust#install-anacondarust) section.
+If racer is already installed in your system just skip to the [Install rustfmt](https://github.com/DamnWidget/anaconda_rust#install-rustfmt) section.
 Racer is easily installed using `cargo` as:

 ```bash